Dissipation induced extended-localized transition

 By comparing the diffusion~\cite{Ketzmerick,Larcher,YuWang,Shimasaki} or transport behaviors~\cite{Wang2022,Saha,JPBrantut,CCChien} of atoms before and after the introduction of dissipation, one can obtain extended and localized information about the initial and final states, thereby detecting the ELT caused by dissipation.

-{\em Conclusion and Discussion.---} We have investigated the influence of dissipation on the 1D quasiperiodic mosaic model, which possesses exact MEs, and have proposed its experimental realization.
-By calculating the distribution of the density matrix of the steady states and the characteristics of quench dynamics with sudden introduction of dissipation, we revealed that dissipation can drive the system into specific states primarily occupied by either extended or localized states, without regard to the initial states.
-Hence, dissipation can be utilized to induce transitions between extended (metallic) states and localized (insulating) states, thereby enabling the manipulation of particle transport behaviors.
-In addition to its applications in condensed matter physics, controlling particles into specific states also has potential applications in quantum simulation.
-For instance, when simulating systems with MEs using cold atoms, preparing atoms near the ground state is challenging because these states are localized, which is unfavorable for precise measurements of certain properties.
-However, as we mentioned, introducing dissipation can help prepare atoms near the ground state.
+{\em Conclusion and Discussion.---} We have investigated the influence of dissipation on the 1D quasiperiodic mosaic model, which possesses exact MEs, and proposed its experimental realization.
+By calculating the distribution of the steady-state density matrix and the characteristics of quench dynamics, we revealed that dissipation can drive the system into specific states primarily composed of either extended or localized states, regardless of the initial states.
+Hence, dissipation can be utilized to induce transitions between extended and localized states, thereby enabling the manipulation of particle transport behaviors.
+In addition to its applications in condensed matter physics, our results also have potential applications in quantum simulation, specifically in controlling the dynamical behavior of particles and preparing desired states.
+Give a specific example, when simulating systems with MEs using cold atoms, preparing atoms near the ground state is challenging when they are localized, but introducing dissipation can aid in achieving this goal.

-The manipulation of the ELT essentially relies on the distinct phases of individual states and is expected to be common in various systems featuring MEs [see supplementary materials~\cite{SM}].
-Our results pose several interesting issues deserving further investigation.
-In particular, how does the combination of the dissipation with a many-body system featuring MEs influence the system?
+The manipulation of the ELT is expected to be common in various systems featuring MEs~\cite{SM}.
+When considering the impact of this dissipation on the anomalous MEs separating critical states from localized or extended ones, it is found that dissipation can induce critical-localized or critical-extended transitions (see supplementary materials~\cite{SM}).
+Our results pose several interesting issues.
+How such dissipation affects a many-body system with MEs?
 Can the dissipation be employed to manipulate the transitions between thermalized states and many-body localized states?
-Further, can the similar ETL exist in a three dimensional dissipative disordered system with MEs?
-These issues are important and warrant further exploration in next studies.
+Can the similar ETL exist in a three dimensional dissipative disordered system with MEs?
+Further, the dissipative operator in Eq. (\ref{jumpoperator}) utilizes the phase distribution characteristics of different states in the energy spectrum to select specific states as steady states.
+This provides a new perspective, suggesting that we can also explore other distinguishing features to construct experimentally feasible dissipative operators for the purpose of selecting different states.

 \global\long \id{\mathbbm{1}} \global\long \ui{\mathbbm{i}} \global\long \ud{\mathrm{d}}

 {S\arabic{figure}} {S\arabic{equation}}

 \onecolumngrid